kdavie/MadLib/README.md

 Recently on TV, I saw an amazing magician and escape artist.
-Both of his feet were laced up in a straitjacket, and he was suspended by a [Dona:Noun] 60 feet in the air over a busy [Ron:Noun].
+Both of his feet were laced up in a straitjacket, and he was suspended by a {FixMe} 60 feet in the air over a busy [Ron:Noun].
 And he escaped!
 A man who can do that must be a real [Phuong:Noun].
 I saw a magician once who put a lion in a jar and then waved his magic [Ratna:Noun] and